 How to extend your car's life

-Preventive maintenance is the best thing that you can do for your car – to increase its life and also ultimately save money on repairs.
-Having a full-service history for your vehicle is also a must when wanting to trade in your car or sell it.
+Preventive maintenance in line with the manufacturers recommendations is the best thing that you can do for your car – to increase its life and also ultimately save money on repairs.
+Cars with a full-service history will also be worth more when the time comes to sell.

 Here are 7 tips to ensure that your car is properly maintained: